cucumber-sp/yandex-music-linux/README.md

 # yandex-music-linux

+> **REPOSITORY ARCHIVED**
+> **Yandex has released a native Linux version**
+> This repository used complex Windows executable repacking, which is no longer necessary.
+>
+> A new project is being developed to distribute and repackage the official Linux version for Arch Linux, RPM-based distributions, and other package formats.
+> 👀 Stay tuned for updates and the new repository link.
+>

 ## About
-Native YandexMusic client for Linux.
-Built using repacking of Windows client (Electron app).
+Native YandexMusic client for Linux. ~~Built using repacking of Windows client (Electron app).~~

 ## Screenshots